lewisrodgers/codelabs/domain-wide-delegation/README.md

-# What setting up domain wide delegation might look like at an enterprise
+# Domain-wide delegation — a visual guide

+An application may want to access user data without the need for manual authorization by that user.
+This involves authorizing a service account to access data on behalf of the user — also referred to as domain-wide delegation (DwD) of authority.

+For a detailed step-by-step guide in enabling DwD see: [Perform G Suite Domain-Wide Delegation of Authority](https://developers.google.com/admin-sdk/directory/v1/guides/delegation)

+The steps boil down to this:

+1. A service account is created with DwD enabled
+2. A json keyfile – or credentials – are downloaded
+3. These credentials are used within an application
+4. The API used (Admin SDK, Calendar, Drive, etc) and its scopes are determined within the application
+5. The service account client ID and scopes are applied to the G Suite Admin console

+Visually, how the pieces fit together looks something like this...

+![overview]

+## Separation of concerns

-At the enterprise level, there will be multiple teams or individuals responsible for different aspects of GCP and G Suite administration.
-Which means, there's a few moving parts when it comes to the setup of domain wide delegation for an application that needs it.
+At the enterprise level, there'll be multiple teams or individuals responsible for different aspects of GCP and G Suite administration.
+Which means, there's going to be some level of coordination when it comes to the setup of DwD for an application that needs it.

-Here's what this might look like...
+Here's an example of what this might look like...

 ![complete]

-## The Setup

-For domain wide delegation (DwD) setup, we need to have 3 things:

-1. A service account with DwD enabled
-2. The json keyfile (client ID and secret) associated with the service account
-3. And a list of API scopes

-There'll be distinct roles responsible for providing and consuming each of these things that want to coordinate with each other.
+There are distinct roles responsible for providing and consuming each of these things.
+Let's say:

-Let's say there are 3 roles:

-1. A developer from the development team
+1. A developer from the App Dev team
-2. The GCP admin* from the operations team
+2. The GCP admin* from the Operations team
 3. And the G Suite domain admininstrator from some other part of IT

 _*GCP Admin is a generalized term I'm using to refer to someone who has the permissions to create service accounts, whether it be a GCP Project Owner or a Service Account Admin._